-MSEC has prepared this subsidence report to support the Extraction Plan Application for Longwalls 301 to 303.
+MSEC has prepared this Subsidence Report to support the updated Longwalls 301-303 Extraction Plan (September 2018).
 The predictions and impact assessments provided in this report are based on the Extraction Plan Layout.

 Chapter 2 defines the Study Area and provides a summary of the natural and built features within this area.